sscardapane/reprodl2021/README.md

 ### Step 2 - Add formatting

-[Black](https://github.com/psf/black) provides a powerful way to automatically format any code according to well-defined style guide.
+[Black](https://github.com/psf/black) provides a powerful way to automatically format any code according to well-defined style guides.

 First, check the adherence of your code to the Black style: